Man aan een balie in een loket met vrouwelijke bediende

 EEA-nationals

 You will need to register at the municipality of residence within three months after your arrival in Belgium.
 We advise registering as soon as possible.
 You’ll have to make an appointment at the town hall of the municipality in which you reside.
 Keep in mind that the Brussels area is made up of 19 different municipalities, and each has a different town hall – so be sure to check where you need to go.
 After you’ve made the request in person, the police will visit you at your residence to verify your address.
+Please make sure to add your name to the postbox and doorbell.

 Non EEA-nationals